The Big Short (film): FrontPoint Partners

-Brownfield Capital
+Brownfield Fund

-Young investors Charlie Geller and Jamie Shipley run a small firm called Brownfield Capital (based on the firm Cornwall Capital).
-They accidentally discover a marketing presentation by Vennett on a coffee table in the lobby of a large investment bank (the characters address the audience stating that in reality they had heard about Vennett's plan through word of mouth from friends and family), convincing them to invest in swaps, as it fits their strategy of buying cheap insurance with big potential payouts.
-Below the capital threshold for an ISDA Master Agreement required to enter into trades like Burry's and Baum's, they enlist the aid of Ben Rickert, a retired securities trader who was based in Singapore.
-When the bond values and CDOs rise despite defaults, Geller suspects the banks of committing fraud.
+Young investors Charlie Geller and Jamie Shipley run a small firm called Brownfield Fund (based on the firm Cornwall Capital).
+They accidentally discover a marketing presentation by Vennett on a coffee table in the lobby of JPMorgan Chase (the characters address the audience stating that in reality they had heard about Vennett's plan through word-of-mouth from friends and publications), convincing them to invest in CDSs (the insurance against CDOs), as it fits their strategy of buying cheap insurance with big potential payouts.
+As they are far below the capital threshold for an International Swaps and Derivatives Association (ISDA) Master Agreement required to enter into trades like Burry's and Baum's, they enlist the aid of Ben Rickert, Shipley's neighbor and a retired securities trader who was based in Singapore.

+When the bond values and CDOs rise despite defaults, Geller suspects the banks are committing fraud.
 The trio also visit the American Securitization Forum, where they learn that the SEC has no regulations to monitor mortgage-backed security activity.
-They successfully make even more profit than Burry and Baum by shorting the higher-rated AA mortgage securities, as they were considered highly stable and carried a much higher payout ratio.
+They successfully make profit by shorting the higher-rated AA mortgage securities, as they were considered highly stable and carried a much higher payout ratio.

-Later, as default numbers rise, the value of the CDOs and mortgage bonds does not change, and they realize the banks and the ratings agencies are maintaining the value of their CDOs in order to sell and short them before the inevitable crash.
-Horrified, they try to tip off the press about the upcoming disaster and the rampant fraud, but a writer from The Wall Street Journal exposes his own personal conflict of interest and will not listen in order to not endanger his relationships at the Wall Street investment banks.
-As the market starts collapsing, Ben, on vacation in England, sells their swaps.
+Later, as home mortgage defaults increase, the price of their CDSs does not rise nor does the price of the underlying mortgage bonds drop, and they realize the banks and the ratings agencies are secretly freezing the price of their CDOs in order to sell and short them before the inevitable crash.
+Outraged at the banks' cheating, Geller and Shipley try to tip off the press about the upcoming disaster and the rampant fraud, but a reporter from The Wall Street Journal whom they have known since college and regard as principled declines to report the story in the interest of preserving his relationships with Wall Street investment banks.
+As the market starts collapsing, Ben, on vacation in England, sells their CDSs.
 Ultimately, they turn their $30 million investment into $80 million, but their faith in the system is broken when Ben tells them of the severe consequences for the general public.

 Epilogue

-Jared Vennett receives a bonus of $47 million for all of his swap sales.
+Jared Vennett receives a bonus of $47 million for profits made on his CDSs.
 Mark Baum becomes more gracious from the financial fallout, and his staff continue to operate their fund.
-Charlie Geller and Jamie Shipley go their separate ways after unsuccessfully trying to sue the ratings agencies, with Charlie moving to Charlotte to start a family, and Jamie still running the fund.
+Charlie Geller and Jamie Shipley go their separate ways after unsuccessfully trying to sue the ratings agencies, with Jamie still running the fund and Charlie moving to Charlotte to start a family.
 Ben Rickert returns to his peaceful retirement.
-Michael Burry closes his fund after public backlash and multiple IRS audits, now only investing in water securities.
+Michael Burry closes his fund after public backlash and multiple IRS audits, now investing only in water securities.

 The personnel of the banks responsible for the crisis escape any consequences for their actions, with the single exception of one trader, Kareem Serageldin.
 It is noted that as of 2015, banks are selling CDOs again under a new label: "Bespoke Tranche Opportunity".